ZELVAINE/URLScanner/README.md

-# 🔐 PhishScope
+# 🔐 URLScanner

 **A simple, heuristic-based URL risk analyzer for Firefox.**

-PhishScope is a lightweight browser extension that checks the current tab's URL for common phishing-style patterns and explains why something might be suspicious.
+URLScanner is a lightweight browser extension that checks the current tab's URL for common phishing-style patterns and explains why something might be suspicious.